PYTHON

 fruits.remove('banana')

-• pop(): Removes the item at the given position in the list and returns it.
-Without a specified index, pop() removes and returns the last item.
+The Python list pop() method removes the item at the given position in the list and returns it.
+Without an argument to specify the index, pop() removes and returns the last item.

 last_fruit = fruits.pop() # Removes and returns the last item